 Be the Cure for the Munchies ($2,000): Sponsor lunch and get 3 minutes to make a quick announcement before lunch is served.

 Date and Time: September 19th, 2017 from 8:30 AM to 5:00 PM

 Yiying Lu award-winning artist and designer.
-Born in Shanghai China, Educated in Sydney Australia & London UK, now based in San Francisco and Silicon Valley, Yiying Lu currently is the Creative Director at 500 Startups, the world's most active venture capital firm and startup accelerator.
+Born in Shanghai China, Educated in Sydney Australia & London UK, now based in San Francisco and Silicon Valley, Yiying Lu currently is a Design Lecturer at NYU Shanghai Program Creativity & Innovation.
 Yiying was named a "Top 10 Emerging Leader in Innovation" in the Microsoft Next 100 series.
 Her projects have been featured in many publications, including The New York Times, Forbes, The Atlantic, NBC News, TIME, Wired Magazine, and so on.
 Her client list includes Disney, PepsiCo, Microsoft, Twitter, Sony, Expedia, and so on.
 Her notable projects include Disney Shanghai Recruitment Campaign, the official Dumpling Emoji, the Twitter Fail Whale, Conan O'Brien's Pale Whale, and the SXSW Interactive Big Bag Art.

 Nick Gould, President and COO, Cooper